 When it comes to play time and entertaining a toddler, things can get a little challenging.
 They are so busy and active!
-It can be hard to find activities that are not only engaging, but cost-effective at the same time.
+It can be hard to find stimulating activities for toddlers that are not only engaging, but cost-effective at the same time.

 The good news is that toddlers are so open to learning that playtime can also be a great time for teaching new things.
 If you have a busy toddler at home and you are trying to find ways to keep them occupied, here are some fun & cost effective activities you can do with your toddler.